rlivingsus/misc/standaloneBooks.md

 - Shand, Mark: Travels on My Elephant
 - Shaw, Julia: The Memory Illusion
 - Shea, Kieran: Off Rock
-- Shepherd, Peng: The Cartographers
+- Shepherd, Peng: The Cartographers; The Book of M
 - Sherry, Miranda: Black Dog Summer
 - Shisler, Gail: For Country and Corps: The life of General Oliver P. Smith
 - Shoemaker, Martin: The Last Dance (kindle)